aagarwal1012/mdg-iitr.github.io/_posts/2018-11-23-Winter-of-Code-18.md

 <br>

-*So guys, grab your cup of coffee(or tea, redbull etc.) and prepare yourself for a month long journey of writing beautiful software.Users can customize the look to a great extent easily and reliably.*
+*So guys, grab your cup of coffee (or tea, redbull etc.) and prepare yourself for a month long journey of writing beautiful software.
+Users can customize the look to a great extent easily and reliably.*